What to Eat Before a Workout, According to Dietitians

 The Takeaway

 Here’s the thing about nutrition: You’re much more likely to encounter an “it depends”-style answer to any dietary query than a hard-and-fast rule.
-So if you’ve been pondering over the “best” foods to eat before a workout, you might want to brace yourself for some serious nuance and accept the fact that there simply is no “perfect” pre-exercise diet.
+So if you’ve been wondering about the best foods to eat before a workout, brace yourself for some serious nuance and know that there is no “perfect” pre-exercise diet.

-That being said, there are some guiding principles that registered dieticians endorse for pre-workout fueling, whether you’re planning to have a full meal or only have time for a quick snack on the go.
-Here’s what everyone should know about what (and when!
-And why!) to eat before a workout.
+That said, there are some guiding principles that dietitians recommended when it comes to eating before training, whether you’re planning to have a full meal or only have time for a quick snack.
+Here’s what everyone should know about what to eat before a workout (plus, when and why to do so).

 Should You Eat Before a Workout?

-In short, it’s generally a good idea to fuel up before exercising, especially if you’re doing a more intense workout.
-But of course, there are many factors to consider when you’re trying to decide whether or not to eat before a workout.
+It’s generally a good idea to fuel up before exercising, especially if you’re doing a more intense workout.
+But there are many factors to consider when you’re trying to decide whether or not to eat before a workout.
 For many, getting in some kind of pre-workout fuel is non-negotiable, and for others, the thought of stomaching anything before working up a sweat is seriously unappetizing.

 Risks of Exercising Without the Proper Fuel

-If you’re wondering what could be “unsafe” about working out on an empty stomach, there are serious risks to consider, like overtraining, along with the dizziness and fatigue that some people experience when undereating.
-But there’s also the very real possibility that skipping a pre-workout meal or snack could actually be undermining your fitness goals.
+There are serious risks of working out on an empty stomach to consider, such as overtraining, dizziness, and fatigue.
+There’s also the very real possibility that skipping a pre-workout meal or snack could actually be undermining your fitness goals.

 “When you’re trying to build muscle by lifting weights, or you're doing HIIT workouts where your heart rate is getting really high and you're completely fasted, you don’t have the quick energy that's needed to support that workout,” Schehr explains.
 “You could actually end up hindering your body’s ability to generate more muscle or build strength or have the stress response needed to support the high-intensity exercise because you don't have the available fuel.”

 The main reason Schehr and other experts advocate for pre-workout fuel is that our bodies run on one main energy source: glucose.
 Otherwise known as blood sugar, glucose is what powers multiple systems in the body, and when it’s not used immediately, it’s stored as glycogen in the muscles and liver for later use, like during exercise.
-But in order to make this essential energy source, your body requires carbohydrates, which, along with proteins and fats (as well as cholesterol, fiber, and water) make up the macronutrients everyone needs to survive and thrive—including during workouts.
+But in order to make this essential energy source, your body requires carbohydrates, which, along with proteins and fats, make up the macronutrients everyone needs to survive and thrive—including during workouts.

 That doesn’t necessarily mean you need to force down a bagel at 5 AM in fear of jeopardizing your 6 AM workout gains, though.
 “You don’t want to make yourself sick just to have the goal of eating something before you work out,” O'Malley says.
 “But it’s important to check in with how you feel.”
 Even if you're just having a little something before exercising and enjoying the rest of your breakfast afterward, it can help fuel your body through a workout, she adds.